hyprwm/hyprland-wiki/pages/FAQ/_index.md

 For a more complete utility, try our own screenshotting utility:
 [Grimblast](https://github.com/hyprwm/contrib).

-For recording videos, wf-recorder could be used.
+For recording videos, wf-recorder or OBS Studio could be used.

 ### Screenshare / OBS no worky